buildtesters/buildtest/docs/concepts.rst

 ------------------------------------

 buildtest will inject modules when writing test script.
 When you build a test from a configuration file you can load modules into your test script.
-See :ref:`Testing_With_Modules` for more details.

 For instance, running a binary test such as the utility ``ompi_info`` from